Leonard R. Reitsma

 Animal Behavior and intro level biology for non-majors

 Dr. Reitsma carpools in his car that runs on waste vegetable oil, he heats his home 70% with wood from his own forest, produces about 70% of the electricity his family consumes with solar panels, keeps laying hens, and eats about 70% locally produced organic foods.
-He love birds and being in the forest year-round.
+He loves birds and being in the forest year-round.